Built to Last: Functional and structural mechanisms in the moth olfactory network mitigate effects of neural injury: Materials and Methods

 \subsection{Simulation protocols}

-Each experiment consisted of many moths, all generated from the same template with only the parameters-under-test varied.
-Over 20 moths (trials) were run for each parameter combination (\textit{e.g.}``4 QNs, 50\% injury, and 10 training odor puffs"), giving over 60 moths for each key parameter pair (\textit{e.g.}``4 QNs, 50\% injury") with training on 5 odor puffs.
+Each experiment consisted of many moth instances, all generated from the same template with only the parameters-under-test varied.
+Over 30 moth instances (trials) were run for each parameter pair (\textit{e.g.}``4 QNs, 50\% FAS injury") with training on 5 odor puffs.
 Odors were randomly generated and projected onto the AL broadly ($\approx$ 25 glomeruli targeted).
 A single trial consisted of first injuring and then training a single moth, in five or six stages:

-\begin{enumerate} [start=0] \item (for discrimination experiments only) Pre-training to ensure initial discrimination: Trained odor plus octopamine were applied (3 odor puffs) with Hebbian plasticity activated. \item Pre-injury baseline: Odor was applied without octopamine (15 odor puffs, each 0.2 mSec) to assess naive EN odor response. \item Injury was applied. \item Post-injury odor: Odor was applied without octopamine (15 odor puffs) to assess the effects of injury on EN odor response. \item Training: Odor plus octopamine were applied (5 to 15 odor puffs), with Hebbian plasticity ``turned on", to train the system. \item Post-Training odor: Odor was applied without octopamine (15 odor puffs) to assess post-training EN odor response. \end{enumerate}
+\begin{enumerate} [start=0] \item (for discrimination experiments only) Pre-training to ensure initial discrimination: Trained odor plus octopamine were applied (3 odor puffs) with Hebbian plasticity activated. \item Pre-injury baseline: Odor was applied without octopamine (15 odor puffs, each 0.2 mSec) to assess naive EN odor response. \item Injury was applied. \item Post-injury odor: Odor was applied without octopamine (15 odor puffs) to assess the effects of injury on EN odor response. \item Training: Odor plus octopamine were applied (5 to 15 odor puffs), with Hebbian plasticity activated, to train the system (plasticity was coincident with octopamine, details in section \ref{sectionArchitecture}). \item Post-Training odor: Odor was applied without octopamine (15 odor puffs) to assess post-training EN odor response. \end{enumerate}

 Firing rate $f(t)$ from a single EN was recorded, to track the actionable effect of injury and training on the system.
 A timecourse of EN firing rates, from a typical experiment, is shown in Fig.\ref{typicalEnTimecourse}.